fbenitezrtw/cypress-ui-ss/README.md

 # cypress-ui-ss

-This repository contains automated UI tests for Symphony Solutions using Cypress, Cucumber and multiple-reports.
+This repository contains automated UI tests for SS using Cypress, Cucumber and multiple-reports.

 ## Installation